Overseeing the ESG Agenda

 Among other factors, our Nominating and Governance Committee includes gender and racial diversity among the factors reviewed and considered in the director nomination process.
 We also evaluate our overall approach to Board diversity annually during the Board and Committee evaluation process.
 As of February 7, 2019, our Board included nine men and three women, and two of our directors are of racially or ethnically diverse backgrounds.
 Walmart is also a signatory to Catalyst CEO Champions for Change.

-For more information on our Board and other corporate governance topics, please visit our
+For more information on our Board and other corporate governance topics, please visit our corporate website.

 Ethics & Compliance